 Does your organization have a person on staff who everyone can go to in order to get a problem solved also known as a Super Nurse?
 For example, someone who knows how to obtain guest Wi-Fi access for a visiting contractor?
 Who is the same person who can always find that hidden file on the network, and knows how to correct the mistake in your EMR or MRP system?

-Perhaps your organization is a customer-facing business and this person also goes above and beyond to follow up with a customer who has a special request and double-checks every item before your product goes out the door.
+Perhaps your organization is a customer-facing business and this person also goes above and beyond to follow up with a customer who has a special request.
+Or they double-check every item before your product goes out the door.

 Picture a person on your team who matches this description.

 Or, are you that person on your team?

-People who save the day and rescue a team from disaster again and again are priceless.
+People who save the day and rescue a team from disaster, again and again, are priceless.
 We want to honor and thank them here.
-But having people fill this role can also signal a problem and lead to the masking of deep inefficiencies in your organization that are long past due for addressing.
-In our experience working to improve healthcare and other processes, we have come to identify this character as a “Super Nurse” – a symbol for the person who deploys heroic measures time and again, masking the root cause for why process issues are not addressed and fixed.
+But having people fill this role can also signal a problem and lead to the masking of deep inefficiencies in your organization.
+Oftentimes, they are long past due for addressing.
+In our experience working to improve healthcare and other processes, we have come to identify this character as a “Super Nurse.”
+A symbol for the person who deploys heroic measures time and again, masking the root cause for why process issues are not addressed and fixed.